The Hobbit Tolkien Fan Edit Recut

 6. Out of the Frying-Pan into the Fire

 • Trimmed out Gandalf noticing Bilbo hiding the ring in his pocket.
 While Gandalf may be suspicious, he does not know for sure that Bilbo has a ring, which we will see him discover in The Fellowship of the Ring.
+Digitally altered the shot of the wargs arriving to remove Azog, originally a visual effect edit by /u/thechaptereditor.

 • Removed Thorin's charge with the Nazgul theme, as again, Azog is not present here.
 Instead, right as some of the Dwarves are about to fall, the Eagles arrive to save the day.

-• As Thorin was not wounded by Azog in my cut, the wounds on his face have been removed using deep fake technology and his unconscious body seen on Carrock has been replaced with a rock.
+• As Thorin was not wounded by Azog in my cut, the cuts on his face have been removed using deep fake technology and his unconscious body seen on Carrock has been replaced with a rock.

 • Directly after Carrock, we cut to black and transition into the intermission.
 This makes for a perfect rest break that also covers up the time jump from An Unexpected Journey to The Desolation of Smaug, as we reflect on how far the Company has come and how far they still have to go.